The Class Pay Gap: Data & Analysis 2022

 Regional differences in class pay are shown below, for people employed in the higher professional-managerial positions.

-The data shows that regardless of their family origins, respondents in higher level professional-managerial positions and working in London tend to have higher earnings than their counterparts in other regions, reflecting the capital status and associated higher cost of living in London.
-However, there is still a sizeable class pay gap, second only to the gap in Northern Ireland.
-The Northern Irish class pay gap is caused by the rather low pay for those from working-class origins, at £35,136, which is the lowest among all regions.
+The data shows that respondents in higher level professional-managerial positions, regardless of their family origins, tend to have higher earnings than their counterparts in other regions, reflecting the capital status and associated higher cost of living in London.
+The class pay gap is also very big, next only to that in Northern Ireland but in the latter case, it is caused by the rather low pay for those from working-class origins, at £35,136, which is the lowest among all regions.
+We can also notice that in the Midlands and in Scotland, the class pay gaps are the smallest, at £2,276 and £2,848 respectively.
+The class pay gaps are at around similar levels in the South, North and Wales, at around £6,000 – £6,500.

 Class pay gap by region for people working in Class 1